ea5gvk/m0glj-HBNet-GPS/install.md

 `python3 -m pip install -r requirements.txt`

-_**Note: Ignore any errors regarding smtplib as that module come by default on most Linux distributions.**_
+_**Note: Ignore any errors regarding smtplib as that module comes by default on most Linux distributions.**_

 # Configuration